-If you are unhappy with the service your bankruptcy attorney is providing, you can replace him or her at any time.
-Read on to learn more about why you may need to replace your lawyer and what to look for when hiring a new one.
+If you’re unhappy with the service provided by your bankruptcy attorney, you can replace your lawyer at any time.
+Read on to learn more about why you might need to replace your lawyer and what to look for when hiring a new one.

-For these reasons, replacing your bankruptcy attorney should be a last resort.
-Typically, if you have a problem with your bankruptcy lawyer, you can resolve the issue by talking to him or her about it.
+You might try to resolve the issue by talking to your attorney.
 But in some circumstances, the best thing to do is to fire and replace your lawyer.

 Bankruptcy is a specialized area of the law.
 Not all attorneys have the skill and expertise necessary to guide you through the bankruptcy process.
-If you want to replace your current lawyer, make sure to hire a knowledgeable and competent bankruptcy attorney who can handle your case.
+If you want to replace your current lawyer, it’s important to hire a knowledgeable and competent bankruptcy attorney who can handle your case.

-When hiring a new bankruptcy attorney, you should make sure that he or she:
+When hiring a new bankruptcy attorney, you should make sure the lawyer:

-There are many resources available to you when looking for a new attorney.
-In many cases, you can find a competent bankruptcy lawyer through:
+Many resources are available to you when you’re looking for a new attorney.
+For instance, you can find a competent bankruptcy lawyer through:

-When you hired your bankruptcy attorney, you probably had to pay a certain amount of fees to retain him or her.
-If you replace your attorney, what happens to the fees you already paid?
+When you hired your bankruptcy attorney, you probably paid a set amount of fees.
+If you replace your attorney, what happens to the fees already paid?

-Whether or not you are entitled to a refund of your fees will typically depend on:
+Unfortunately, there’s no easy answer.
+Whether or not you’re entitled to a refund of some or all of your fees will typically depend on: